What is EDI Standard?

 The range of EDI formats, versions, and message types poses a well-known complexity when implementing them in a standard way.
 The EDI Standards are only useful when agreed upfront between partners.
 The act of "agreeing" is the key here - the EDI format must be as comprehensive and as clear as possible and agreed on by both humans AND machines.
 EDI messages usually contain vital and critical information, and mishandling such information might lead to significant and unrecoverable damages.

-The closest thing to providing a unified "EDI meta-format", was SEF (Standard Exchange Format).
+The closest thing to providing a unified "EDI meta-format" was SEF (Standard Exchange Format).
 A software application that can work with SEF is always a sign of credibility because the predominant technique to ensure that machines "agree" on an EDI format is when they support SEF.
-Surpassing the number of EDI Standards, an even more significant number of "EDI Software Applications" emerged.
+Thus, surpassing the number of EDI Standards, an even more significant number of "EDI Software Applications" emerged.
 To weed out the hobbyist software, one can check whether it supports SEF - the good ones do, and the bad ones don't.
 It's as simple as that.